Nukesor/pueue/README.md

 - The ability to queue commands and not start them all at once
 - Specifying how many tasks should run in parallel
 - Easy pausing/resuming of tasks
-- Pretty and accessible task status overvies
+- Pretty and accessible task status overviews
 - No need to attach to a multiple tmux sessions

 There are a lot more built-in convenience features.
 You should read the [Wiki](https://github.com/Nukesor/pueue/wiki) for a detailed explanation.